 Knowledge may be power, but it also delivers results

 There are also different rates which apply depending on when your pension is exchanged for a lump sum, so you really need to know your scheme options to make sure you’re maximising your benefit.

 Deciding what to do, and adjusting any amount of your SSS pension to a lump sum is an important life-style decision, and will be different for each individual.
-As it can only be done once and at specific times, it’s important you speak with your financial planning team at StatePlus to ensure you under-stand your options and can make the decision that’s right for you.
+As it can only be done once and at specific times, it’s important you speak with your financial planning team at StatePlus to ensure you understand your options and can make the decision that’s right for you.

-At StatePlus, product and advice fees apply only when you decide to invest and partner with us on an ongoing basis.
-So give your member service team a call on 1800 620 305, or book an appointment right now to speak to the experts who understand your SSS scheme choices.
+Give your member service team a call on 1800 620 305, or book an appointment right now to speak to the experts who understand your SSS scheme choices.

 How our planners can help

 To get the best results with your financial planning, speak to your friendly team at StatePlus.
 They’ll make sure you’re maximising the opportunities that come from being a SSS scheme member.

 For example: John, age 49, is a SSS member earning $150,000 pa with a retirement age of 60.
 His employer concessional contributions are calculated as $150,000 x 4.8% = $7,200.
 He is also salary sacrificing his member contributions of $23,000 pa.
 While the $7,200 of employer contributions and $23,000 of salary sacrifice contributions to SSS mean John has $30,200 of concessional superannuation contributions, SSS will only report $25,000 of concessional contributions.
 Any other pre-tax superannuation contributions John receives will be excess contributions.